-From then on we have ample evidence of the three degrees in practice and then on 1730 we have the earliest printed exposure which claimed to describe all three degrees, Masonry Dissected published by Samuel Pritchard in 1730 It was the most valuable ritual work that had appeared until that time, all in the form of question and answer (apart from a brief introduction) and it had enormous influence in the stabilization of the English ritual.
+From then on we have ample evidence of the three degrees in practice and then in 1730 we have the earliest printed exposure which claimed to describe all three degrees, Masonry Dissected, published by Samuel Prichard in October 1730.
+It was the most valuable ritual work that had appeared until that time, all in the form of question and answer (apart from a brief introduction) and it had enormous influence in the stabilization of our English ritual.

-Its "Enter'd Prentice's Degree" - by this time 92 questions - gave two pillar words to the E.A., and the first of them was "lettered."
-Prichard managed to squeeze a lot of floor-work into his questions and answers.
-Here is one question for the candidate: "How did he make you a mason?"
-Listen to this answer:
+Its 'Enter'd Prentice's Degree' by this time ninety two questions gave two pillar words to the EA, and the first of them was 'lettered'.
+Prichard managed to squeeze a lot of floor work into his EA questions and answers.
+Here is one question for the candidate: 'How did he make you a masonT Listen to his answer:

-With my bare-bended Knee and Body within the Square, the Compass extended to my naked Left Breast, my naked Right Hand on the Holy Bible: there I took the Obligation (or Oath) of a Mason.
+With my bare bended Knee and Body within the Square, the Compass extended to my naked Left Breast, my naked Right Hand on the Holy

+Bible: there I took the Obligation (or Oath) of a Mason.

 All that information in one answer!
-And the next question was: "Can you repeat that obligation?" with the answer, "I'll do my endeavour." and Pritchard followed this with a magnificent obligation which contained three sets of penalties, (throat cut, heart torn out, body severed and ashes burned and scattered to the winds of heaven).
-This was their first appearance all together and they were not separated in English documents until 1760.
+And the next question was, 'Can you repeat that obligation with the answer, 'I'll do my endeavor', and Prichard followed this with a magnificent obligation which contained three sets of penalties (throat cut, heart torn out, body severed and ashes burned and scattered).
+This is how they appeared in 1730.
+Documents of 1760 show them separated, and later developments do not concern us here.